 Turkey Trouble

-In this fun book, a turkey seeks to protect himself from becoming Thanksgiving dinner by trying to look like other animals on the farm.
-Eventually, the turkey comes up with a disguise that makes everyone happy.
+In this fun book, a turkey tries to protect himself from becoming Thanksgiving dinner by looking like other animals on the farm.
+Eventually, the turkey devises a disguise that makes everyone happy.

 As a read aloud, the vocabulary and story are probably a little easy for upper elementary students.
 However, Turkey Trouble fits in well with the popular Thanksgiving writing prompt, disguise a turkey!